ChetanXpro/Full-stack/README.md

 Once you have both the frontend and backend set up, you can start using TaskMate to manage your tasks.
 Create, update, and organize tasks to stay productive and organized.

-## Contributing

-If you would like to contribute to TaskMate, please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to the open-source community for the tools and libraries used in this project.

----

 Happy task managing with TaskMate!